Ben-Woolley/java-for-beginners/docs/lessons/lesson1.md

 ### An Exercise
 Imagine a person who has no idea how anything works, but can carry out basic instructions.

 How would you tell them how to make a cup of tea?
+Write down your instructions, we'll make use of these later.

 ## Pseudocode
 Pseudocode is an almost-bridge between normal English statements and a fully functional programming language.
 It's a way of expressing the logic you want to achieve without having to go straight into writing code.